n1tr0g/uchiwa/README.md

 ### uchiwa
 - `host` - String: The address on which Uchiwa will listen.
 The default value is *0.0.0.0*.
 - `port` - Integer: The port on which Uchiwa will listen.
 The default value is *3000*.
+- `auth` - String: Auth type.
+Valid values: None, Simple (will use `user` and `pass` for creds), Htpasswd.
+- `Authfile` - String: Path to the htpasswd file.
+Currently only supported password enryption is SHA1.
+Used only if auth type is *htpasswd*, ignored otherwise.
 - `user` - String: The username of the Uchiwa dashboard.
 Leave empty for none.
 - `pass` - String: The password of the Uchiwa dashboard.
 Leave empty for none.
 - `refresh` - Integer: Determines the interval to pull the Sensu APIs, in seconds.
 The default value is *5*.